 Other retirement accounts, chiefly Roth IRAs, don’t allow a current deduction, but are totally tax free when you are ready to begin taking distributions at age 59.5.
 Having a sizeable Roth IRA is a good estate planning move because the IRS does not require you to begin emptying your Roth over your lifetime, as you are required to do with traditional retirement accounts.
 This allows you to leave a tax-free “gift” to your heirs if you choose not to spend it all during your lifetime.

 But what we often overlook is that a retirement account doesn’t have to be blessed by the IRS to be used for retirement.
 In fact, I believe that taxable retirement accounts are ignored because we are so focused on “authentic” (IRS-approved) retirement accounts.
 Everybody should supplement their savings with a taxable retirement account, in my opinion.
 That may sound like heresy from a CPA and CFP, but please hear me out.

 First of all, what do I mean by a “taxable retirement account”?
-All I’m referring to is a plain old investment portfolio that is not linked to any government regulations and that you are buidling for retirement.
-Sounds kind of boring but I am a big believer that the more boring your finances are, the more money you tend to have.
+All I’m referring to is a plain old brokerage account that is not linked to any government regulations and that you are building for retirement.
+Sounds kind of boring but I heartily believe that the more boring your finances are, the more money you tend to have.
 Some of the benefits of a taxable retirement account are: